 Okay, so let me start off by asking you this…

-“What would happen if all of the marketing you produced and created to support the business development and growth activities of your company went from being a line item in the expense column of your P&L…and instead…it transformed into revenue stream?”
+“What would happen if all of the marketing you produced and created to support the business development and growth activities of your company went from being a line item in the expense column of your P&L…and instead…it transformed into a revenue stream?”

 Yeah, exactly…a revenue stream!
 That is what happens when the content you create is worthy of monetization — and it becomes possible when you get very intentional in two specific essential areas.